Wairoa – Guide for Backpackers

 First things first, you can’t miss the Portland Island Lighthouse seen in plain sight on the Southern side of the Wairoa River Bridge.
 It is the only inland lighthouse in New Zealand.
 Although it is not in use for traditional reasons today, the lighthouse still lights up at night, so is well worth visiting after dusk.

-To learn about the history and culture of the Wairoa area, visit the Wairoa Museum, on 142 marine Parade.
+To learn about the history and culture of the Wairoa area, visit the Wairoa Museum, on 142 Marine Parade.
 They are open Monday to Friday from 10am to 4pm and Saturdays 10am – 12pm.
-See Maori artifacts, European settler’s relics, fossils and the donation box is an experience in itself!
+See Maori artefacts, European settler’s relics, fossils and the donation box is an experience in itself!